javascript-tutorial/en.javascript.info/7-network/2-fetch-crossorigin/article.md

-# Cross-Origin Fetch
+# Cross-Origin Requests

 If we make a `fetch` from an arbitrary web-site, that will probably fail.

 The core concept here is *origin* -- a domain/port/protocol triplet.

 Cross-origin requests -- those sent to another domain or protocol or port -- require special headers from the remote side.
+That policy is called "CORS": Cross-Origin Resource Sharing.

 For instance, let's try fetching from `http://example.com`: